Thursday, May 21, 2009

 The movie Australia, although not one of the best ones, really struck a chord in me.
 This brought to life the experiences of the Stolen Generation.
 Stolen Generation was something that was close to my heart, because of the stories my good friend from the down under shared with me when explaining to me what brought her to India.

 There are stories that have made me feel helpless.
 Slumdog Millionaire, Hard-boiled Wonderland, Disgrace.
-While the injustice is made apparent in the imagined world, it brings home to me reality in my world.
+While the injustice is made apparent in the imagined world, it brings home the reality in my world.
 Like the protagonists in these stories, there is nothing you can do.

 There are imperfect stories, with the not so perfect ending.
-Nonetheless, reflecting the imperction of the world and its people.
-This very communication of expression is a revelation of the desire for perfection.
+Nonetheless, reflecting the imperfection of the world and its people.
+This in itself is a revelation of the desire for perfection.

 Well, there are all sorts of stories out there.
 And i hope to relish them, and let them do their thing in my heart.
 For often, data justifies my motivation, but it is stories that provide the motivation.